 The kind that sits in a movie theatre knowing that they're subjecting themselves not to a form of entertainment but to a kind of test.
-There's nothing that says that a film must be liked at all cost.
+There's nothing that says that a film must be liked at all costs.
 Where is it written that anyone has to like it?
 A film can also be irritating and tiresome.
 The point is that you have to watch a film and ask yourself the "why?" of what you've seen.
 Watch it as if you were putting yourself to a test, as if it were a form of self-analysis or a game with your psychological mechanisms.
 If you don't want that, there's no point in coming to see my films: go see Moretti!
 These days, "Morettism" is a true scourge, people no longer watch Russian films, they might even laugh at The Battleship Potemkin without ever having seen it but never miss a film of Moretti's and those who emulate him.
-If they have to make an effort to understand, if they have to exert themselves, even just for one minute - and obviously I'm not talking about only my films - people run away, because everything has to be spoon-fed to you, it must arrive without any strain.
+If they have to make an effort to understand, if they have to exert themselves, even just for a minute - and obviously I'm not talking about only my films - people flee, because everything has to be spoon-fed to you, it must come to you with no effort.
 This is precisely the goal of entertainment cinema: pure fun.

 But if I want to have fun I don't go to the movies, I take a walk or talk to someone.
 However, I don't mean that a viewer must be terrified of my films.
 He must simply understand that it's not a form of entertainment.
-For example, if the work is kinetic, he has to know that it can disturb him or even cause an epileptic attack (some filmmakers say so before their films, to avoid problems).
+For example, if it is a truly cinematic work, he has to know that it can disturb him or even cause an epileptic seizure (some filmmakers say so before their films, to avoid problems).

-In other words, my films are tests: of your physical and psychological reactions, of what you know about cinema, literature, music, etc. I want my viewers to have a reaction: even a rejection.
+In other words, my films are tests: of your physical and psychological reactions, of what you know about cinema, literature, music, etc. I want my viewer to have a reaction: even a rejection.
 At the very least, I'd like to see him yawn or run away from the cinema, just so long as he reacts in some way.
-Because there is no middle ground: either you accept or you don't accept.
-In my case, my public is certainly not the kind you see coming out from a movie theatre content and peaceful.
+Because there is no middle ground: either you accept it or you don't accept it.
+In my case, my public is certainly not the kind you see coming out from a movie theatre contented and peaceful.

 This idea of a spectator who acts as if he were being tested makes me think of those perception and cognition experiments that Wittgenstein called mental exercises, or linguistic games.
-It seems that some of your films, like Interlinea, function in a similar manner, like "kinetic paradoxes," in which the images unfold like mental exercises.
+It seems that some of your films, like Interlinea, function in a similar manner, like "cinematic paradoxes," in which the images play out like mental exercises.

 That's true, though that doesn't mean there's always a solution.
 Sometimes the paradox remains a paradox.
-Moreover, Wittgenstein himself often was stumped by problems he posed, and would ask his students to help him because he'd reached a point from which he couldn't get out.
+Moreover, Wittgenstein he was often stumped by problems he posed, and would ask his students to help him because he'd reached a point from which he couldn't find the way out.
 Reading Wittgenstein you find paragraphs - which he chose to publish! - in which he simply wrote things like "It's cloudy today."
-Because apparently that day he thought of nothing, he didn't advance in his research.
+Because apparently that day he thought of nothing, he didn't make any advances in his research.